PVC Elbow

 Here are some of the most common sizes and their typical applications:

-1/2 PVC Elbow: A very common size, the elbow PVC 1 2 is frequently used in residential water supply lines, particularly for branching off to individual fixtures like sinks and toilets.
+- 1/2 PVC Elbow: A very common size, the elbow PVC 1 2 is frequently used in residential water supply lines, particularly for branching off to individual fixtures like sinks and toilets.
 It’s also popular for small-scale irrigation systems.
-You might see it labeled as a 1 2 PVC elbow.
+You might see it labelled as a 1 2 PVC elbow.

 When selecting an elbow, it’s crucial to match the fitting size to the pipe size.
 An incorrectly sized fitting will not create a proper seal and will lead to leaks or system failure.